 Other than knowing how to lay your edges, you ought to know how to care for your edges to keep them growing and flourishing.
 Wrong hair care practices can cause a residing hairline and if you missed the previous post on causes/reasons why you’re losing your edges catch it here.
-Now that we have got the causes of residing hairline out of the wa, let’s get down to how to regrow and care for your edges.
+Now that we have got the causes of receding hairline out of the way, let’s get down to how to regrow and care for your edges.

 Get to know the root of the problem.

 The first step to re-growing your hairline is knowing the cause.
-Residing hairline can be hereditary/ genetic, a medical problem, post birth shedding and wrong hair practices.
+Receding hairline can be hereditary/ genetic, a medical problem, post birth shedding and wrong hair practices.
 If you embrace healthy scalp and hair practices but your hairline isn’t growing, visit a dermatologist or a trichologist.

 Glue-in & tape-in extensions.